Decicus/DecAPI/readme.md

 - Run `php artisan migrate` from the command line in the base project directory.
 - Point your web server to the `/public` directory of the repo.
     - I recommend using apache2 and configuring it to set `AllowOverride` to `All` for the specific directory in the vhost, so the `.htaccess` file can set the settings.

+## Documentation
+Documentation covering all the endpoints will be available at some point in the future, probably closer to the "full release" of this project.

 ## License
 [MIT License](LICENSE)